proepkes/MSF-DarkRiftServer/README.md

 ### Instructions:

-1. Place DarkRiftClient.dll, DarkRiftServer.dll and DarkRift.dll into the directory "Lib"
 1. Extract "DarkRift Server.rar" into the directory "Deploy"
+1. Copy DarkRiftClient.dll, DarkRiftServer.dll and DarkRift.dll into the directory "Deploy"
 1. Open "TundraServerPlugins.sln" in Visual Studio
 1. Right-click on solution -> "Restore NuGet-Packages"
 1. Set the values of "ExecutablePath" and "ConfigPath" in "Settings.settings" in the Project "Spawner" accordingly